SleepyDamien/SleepyDamien/README.md

 ### Hi there! 👋

-I am a developer with around 8 years of experience combined in full stack and devops.
+I am a developer with around 8 years of experience combined in full stack and devops, with a focus on Sitecore, .NET, and C#.

 Working on some small sample projects, you can demo them here: https://damien-sandbox.netlify.app/